 Lower Austria is the largest province of Austria.
 Set around Vienna and was administered with Vienna until 1986.
 In 1986, the city of St. Pölten was appointed state capital.

 Around 970 Lower Austria was named Ostmark.
-Today Lower Austria borders on Germany, the Czech Republic, Slovakia and Hungary.
+Today Lower Austria borders on the Czech Republic and Slovakia.
 996 AD. in Lower Austria, the name "Ostarrichi" first appeared in a document, this is the first time Austria was mentioned.
 A copy of this certificate is retained in Neuhofen Ybbs.

 In the 11th Century, the Benedictines settled in the town of Melk and built a large and interesting monastery.
 Famous artists from the Baroque period including Jacob Prandauer and Fischer von Erlach built the monastery in its present form.
 Its famous library contains about 100,000 books and 2000 manuscripts.